fonchaves/my-device-manager-api/README.md

 # Future Work
 - [x] Add pagination and limits on findAll methods
-- [ ] Transform FindByBrand to return with pagination and limits
+- [x] Transform findByBrand to return with pagination and limits
 - [x] Add correct answers to user on delete methods
 - [x] Add logic to check duplicated names on save method
+- [ ] Add DTO to controllers
 - [ ] Add Swagger to entry points
 - [x] Add a minimal security policy
 - [x] Add custom exception treatments for endpoints